 Rocking and the Brain

-Mothers have known for aeons that rocking or swaying will usually soothe a baby enough to fall asleep, and here’s one reason why: The slow, back-and-forth movement actually increases the quick bursts of activity and the slow oscillations called “sleep spindles” in the brain.
+Mothers have known for eons that rocking or swaying will usually soothe a baby enough to fall asleep, and here’s one reason why: the slow, back-and-forth movement actually increases the quick bursts of activity and the slow oscillations called “sleep spindles” in the brain.
 Deep sleep and memory consolidation are associated with sleep spindles, according to the WebMD article.